matan-h/Awesome-lang/readme.md

 > Everyone need just one simple, logical language

-At Awesome, we believe programming language should be minimal.
+At Awesome (AKA `>4`), we believe programming language should be minimal.
 It should not get in the way.

 There is only one keyword for looping, only over lists: `loop`.